 Little Nemo in Slumberland, the best comic strip about a little boy’s adventures, ran in the New York Herald from 1905-1911.

-Additionally, this 2012 doodle celebrated artist Winsor McCay’s 107th anniversary via an interactive comic strip.
+Furthermore, this 2012 doodle celebrated artist Winsor McCay’s 107th anniversary via an interactive comic strip.
 You can click the tab at the end of every animated section to move on to the next part.

 From one moustachioed hero to another.
 This Doodle Google paid tribute to silent movie star Charlie Chaplin with a video for what would have been his 122nd birthday.

-And, it displays a Chaplin lookalike read a Google newspaper, interact with a Google logo, & draw a doodle for google in typically shambolic fashion.
+Besides, it displays a Chaplin lookalike read a Google newspaper, interact with a Google logo, & draw a doodle for google in typically shambolic fashion.

 The 2014 Winter Olympics in Sochi became the centre of global protests against Russia’s homophobic laws, & Google did not sit on the fence.